ebellm/pyraf-dbsp/README.txt

 	wavelength solution will fail if gratings/angles other than "PTF standard" are used--should at least warn the user if that is the case

+	fluxing is not correcting for extinction

 	only one object can be extracted from a given image

+	some fluxing weirdness at the shortest blue wavelengths

 todos:
 add a license
-provide more versatile code for using other gratings/angles/, or at least
+fluxing should correct for extinction provide more versatile code for using other gratings/angles/, or at least
 	specifying crval/cdelt [could just modify the dict directly] figure out how to turn off extra "Enters" where possible